What to do during an outbreak

 • whether any machinery has been shared with other growers/farmers

-• whether the property is in an exclusion zone, e.g. fruit fly or rice exclusion
+• whether the property is in an exclusion zone (e.g. fruit fly or rice)

-• whether irrigation is used on the property, and if so what type?
+• if irrigation is used on the property, and if so what type

-• whether or not the property has a biosecurity plan?
+• if the property have a biosecurity plan.

 What to do at the site of an outbreak